canadaduane/reasonml-bsc-guide/editor.md

 ## Vim

 Merlin has built-in support for Vim.
-(How to set it for Reason syntax?)
+You can enable it for Reason by installing the [VimReason](https://github.com/facebook/reason/tree/master/editorSupport/VimReason) plugin for Vim.

 ## Emacs

 Merlin has built-in support for Emacs.
-(How to set it for Reason syntax?)
+There is a [reason-mode](https://github.com/facebook/reason/tree/master/editorSupport/emacs) available as a plugin.